Paramore: “I hope no young female experiences the shit that I did”

 The band’s recent experiences may seep into the lyricism, but their earliest influences infiltrate the album’s sound: hints of Bloc Party and The Strokes shine through.
 According to Farro, the sonic similarities came by way of “wanting to incorporate more immediacy, guitars and music that we were inspired by when we were first starting the band.”

-“On ‘This Is Why’, we wanted to incorporate more immediacy” – Josh Farro
+“On ‘This Is Why’, we wanted to incorporate more immediacy” – Zac Farro

 That immediacy is palpable on ‘C’est Comme Ça’.
 They wrote the song in a small bedroom at Farro’s house because, according to York, “through all the years of being in these amazing studios, being in small bedrooms and writing still feels like home base”.
 He recalls “fumbling around securely on guitar” while “Zac made a drumbeat”, and he played along.
 When they took a break on the porch, Farro knew they were on to something because “Taylor wouldn’t stop listening to it.
 His mind was rolling at that point”.